 Most of us learn what’s called standard or metropolitan French – that is, essentially, French as it’s spoken in Paris.
-But there are countries and regions around the world that consider French an official language.
+But there are lots of other French-speaking countries in the world.
 The accents and vocabulary from these places can come up in surprising ways, as my friend from Quebec inadvertently reminded me.

 Often, we’re so busy learning a language that we don’t really pay attention to who’s speaking it.
 Although most of us learn standard French and tend to focus our cultural studies, reading, etc., on French-based media, French is the fourth-most spoken language in the world.
 There are French-speakers on every continent.

 With most of us being focused on France, what might be the most surprising thing you learn about French is that there are more French-speakers in Africa than in Europe (France included).
 If you look at individual countries, Democratic Republic of the Congo has a larger Francophone population than France itself.